Excess Components definition

 Excess Components means a Unique and Special Component on hand at Vendor’s site that is in excess of the amount needed for the current Forecast; provided, however, that such Component was purchased by Vendor in order to meet a previous Forecast.
 A Component shall not be an “Excess Component” if it was purchased outside of the Component Lead Time necessary to meet the Forecast in effect at the time of purchase.

-Excess Components means the Components that SANMINA has on hand, which have been ordered, manufactured, or acquired based on CUSTOMER’S then-current Forecast or Orders, but for which CUSTOMER has no demand in the [***] period following the end of each calendar quarter.
+Excess Components means the Components that SANMINA has on hand, which have been ordered, manufactured, or acquired based on CUSTOMER’s then-current Orders, including surplus quantities of Components resulting from minimum order quantities, tape and reel quantities and packaging quantities required by the vendor, but for which CUSTOMER has no demand in the ninety (90) day period following the end of each calendar quarter.

 Examples of Excess Components in a sentence